-By timothy from Slashdot's man-vs-the-state department
+By timothy from Slashdot's start-your-own department

->

-> By samzenpus from Slashdot's sneaking-in department
+By samzenpus from Slashdot's working-together department

 An anonymous reader writes Two competing teams for the Google Lunar XPrize have announced that they are partnering for a mission to the moon in the second half of 2016.
 From the article: "The Google Lunar XPrize , a $30 million purse of prizes encouraging private teams to put lunar rovers on the moon, this morning took if not quite a giant leap, then at least a big step.
 Two of those teams, Pittsburgh-based Astrobotic and Japan-based Hakuto, signed on to share a rocket ride to the moon in late 2016.
 Hakuto, which developed a pair of rovers to explore the lunar surface, will hitch a ride on Astrobotic's lander, which plans to set down in Lacus Mortis, located in the northeastern portion of the moon.
 Once on the surface, both teams will deploy their rovers and go exploring.
 The first to cover 500 meters (around 550 yards) while broadcasting high-definition footage will take home the $20 million grand prize."Read Replies (0)